Königstein im Taunus

 Königstein im Taunus (/de/, lit.
-'Königstein in the Taunus') is a health spa and lies on the thickly wooded slopes of the Taunus in Hesse, Germany.
-The town is part of the Frankfurt Rhein-Main urban area.
-Owing to its advantageous location for both scenery and transport on the edge of the Frankfurt Rhine Main Region, Königstein is a favourite residential town.
+'Königstein in the Taunus') is a spa town that lies on the thickly wooded slopes of the Taunus in Hesse, Germany.
+The town is part of the Frankfurt Rhein-Main urban area and belongs to the Hochtaunuskreis district.
 Neighbouring places are Kronberg im Taunus, Glashütten, Schwalbach am Taunus, Bad Soden am Taunus and Kelkheim.

 Geography

-Neighbouring communities

-Königstein borders – from northwest to east – on the communities of Glashütten, Schmitten, Oberursel, and Kronberg (all four in the Hochtaunuskreis), and from southeast to southwest on Schwalbach, Bad Soden and Kelkheim (all three in the Main-Taunus-Kreis).
+Königstein is neighbouring the municipalities of Glashütten, Schmitten, Oberursel, and Kronberg inside the Hochtaunuskreis district.
+From the south-west to the south-east it borders the municipalities of Schwalbach, Bad Soden and Kelkheim in the Main-Taunus-Kreis district.

-Constituent communities

-Besides the main town, which bears the same name as the whole, Königstein has three outlying centres: Falkenstein, Mammolshain and Schneidhain.
-Since 2001, Falkenstein has borne the designation Heilklimatischer Kurort (health spa) independently of the town's status as such.
+Königstein consists of four parts, the city centre, Falkenstein, Mammolshain and Schneidhain.
+Since 2001, Falkenstein has borne the designation Heilklimatischer Kurort (spa town) independently of the complete town's status as such.